What If You’re Not a Colour Season — But a Colour Flower in Colour Analysis?

 But what do seasonal colour purists say?

-They argue she’s a light type — a Spring (freckles!), or a Summer — anything but a Winter or Autumn.
-They claim black hair doesn’t suit her.
-That dark clothing overwhelms her.
-That she hides her “paleness” under layers of lipstick and foundation.
+They argue she’s a light season — a Spring (freckles!), or a Summer — anything but a Winter or Autumn.
+So, they claim black hair doesn’t suit her, dark clothing overwhelms her, that she hides her “paleness” under layers of red lipstick and foundation.

 Yes, Dita loves makeup.
 And yes, she once thought she looked pale in her younger years.